 How can you eat and fast at the same time?

-Dr. Valter Longo is at the forefront of the research on fasting-mimicking diets, with over 20 years of research and publications on fasting and longevity.
-He is the pioneer/developer of the fasting-mimicking diet.
+Dr. Valter Longo is the scientist behind, and creator of, the fasting mimicking diet.
+He is involved in much of the research on fasting-mimicking diet and has over 20 years of research and publications on fasting and longevity.

 The nutrient-sensing pathways are also involved in which genes get turned on, which can affect what health conditions you develop or do not develop.